heipacker/meteor-moac-networkinfo/README.md

-# Meteor package - Ethereum network info
+# Meteor package - Moac network info

 Waits for a `web3` connection and then extracts network info.